Comparison

 • You've tried tracking volume in a spreadsheet and want it automated

-• Privacy matters — you want on-device storage with no account
+• Privacy matters — you want local-first storage with no account

 Duro's ideal user: An intermediate-to-advanced lifter focused on hypertrophy who wants their app to show whether each muscle group is in the growth zone every week.
 They know about volume landmarks, they've outgrown basic logging, and they want training quality data — not just a record of what they did.